Sep 22, 2010

 Implementation of EDGE

-As the name suggests, EDGE (Enhanced Data rates for GSM Evolution), is a technology developed with the basic technology for GSM and GPRS.
+Implementation of EDGEAs the name suggests, EDGE (Enhanced Data rates for GSM Evolution), is a technology developed with the basic technology for GSM and GPRS.
 An EDGE system using devices developed with the remains found on GSM / GPRS network.
-So can not EDGE alone.
-A GPRS system is comprised of SGSN (Serving GPRS Support Node) and the GGSN (Gateway GPRS Support Node), which is a network corenya, which added to a previous GSM network.
-While on the radio, a GPRS network requires the addition of PCU in the previous GSM network radio devices.
-The figure below shows the general diagram of the GPRS network.
+So can...

 Read more......
 Implementation of EDGE